Innovise-Deployment/InsightsHelpDataWarehouse/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Insights Timegate Data Model
+Welcome to Insights Timegate Data Warehouse Guide
 ============================

 This website is for use by Insights Report and Dashboard Designers and will cover the following topics: